Last updated: October 16 2020

 Many on-premise customers use SAP Solution Manager for the application lifecycle management of their SAP solutions.
 All the SAP Best Practice business processes diagrams and accelerators can be imported into Solution Manager and changed to reflect your project design.

-Cloud (or hybrid cloud / on-premise) customers can use the Cloud Application Lifecycle Management implementation portal instead of Solution Manager.
+SAP S/4HANA Cloud Essentials Edition customers can use the Cloud Application Lifecycle Management implementation portal instead of Solution Manager.

 SAP Model Company